oxsecurity/megalinter/docs/descriptors/ansible_ansible_lint.md

 ANSIBLE_LINT_WRITE_TMP: Tells linter to dump fixes into different temp files instead of overriding original.
 Used internally for testing.

 ANSIBLE_LINT_SKIP_SCHEMA_UPDATE: Tells ansible-lint to skip schema refresh.

+ANSIBLE_LINT_NODEPS: Avoids installing content dependencies and avoids performing checks that would fail when modules are not installed.
+Far less violations will be reported.
 ```

 ### Installation on mega-linter Docker image